Code-Institute-Submissions/kermit-and-the-frogs/docs/README.md

 * [Bootstrap 4](https://getbootstrap.com/docs/4.4/getting-started/introduction/) was used throughout the project mainly to make site responsive using the Bootstrap Grid System.

+* [Font Awesome](https://fontawesome.com/) was used to make the icons in the navigation bar and the clickable social icons.

 #### Acknowledgements

 * My mentor for continuous and helpful support/design suggestions.